-Any student not meeting the specified levels of performance for grade promotion in the areas of reading, writing, and mathematics, as determined by s.
-1008.25(4) F.S., or additional criteria established by the FAUS, will be provided with existing standardized test results or specialized subject area assessments to determine the nature of the student's difficulty and areas of academic need and will receive remediation through an Progress Monitoring Plan (PMP).
+Any student not meeting the specified levels of performance for grade promotion in the areas of reading, writing, and mathematics, as determined by Section 1008.25(4) Florida Statutes, or additional criteria established by the FAUS, will be provided with existing standardized test results (FSA, SAT-10, etc.) or specialized subject area assessments to determine the nature of the student's difficulty and areas of academic need and will receive remediation through an Progress Monitoring Plan (PMP).